dekarrin/ictiobus/docs/fishi-usage.md

-While it is a peculiarity of FISHI that `()` is treated separately from `(` and `)` (and in the future, this might not be the case!), this is done to distinguish the syntactic sugar of indicating `empty arguments` from the syntatic sugar of starting the arg list with a single `(`.
+While it is a peculiarity of FISHI that `()` is treated separately from `(` and `)` (and in the future, this might not be the case!), this is done to distinguish the syntactic sugar of indicating `empty arguments` from the syntactic sugar of starting the arg list with a single `(`.
 It is the way it is for historical reasons and future versions of Ictiobus may change this.

 ### AttrRefs